fastmail/envelope-validation-extension-dkim/draft-bradshaw-envelope-validation-extension-dkim-00.md

 A sender who intends to decline to participate may do so be adding a DKIM-EVE: header with a version of 0 and an ID of decline.
 These messages should be treated as though no EVE headers are present.
 Intermediaries may add further EVE headers as they process mail, however the intent of the original sender SHOULD be considered by the final recipient system.

-An intermediary who intends to decline to participate may do so by adding a similar header, however this MUST not override an assertion made by the sender of a message.
+An intermediary who intends to decline to participate may do so by adding a similar header, however this MUST NOT override an assertion made by the sender of a message.
 In this case the receiver SHOULD apply neither the domain reputation of the sender, nor the domain reputation of the intermediary.

 ```
     DKIM-EVE: v=0;decline